 Job Reference No: PDF_01553_Jones Lab_2021_10_01

-The GSC is currently looking for a Post-Doctoral Fellow to work on the Genome Canada funded LSARP, “Canada’s Earth BioGenome project”.
+Canada’s Michael Smith Genome Sciences Centre (GSC) is a state-of-the-art, large scale, high throughput, clinically accredited genomics and bioinformatics facility.
+We are currently looking for a Post-Doctoral Fellow to work on the Genome Canada funded LSARP, “Canada’s Earth BioGenome project”.

 The successful incumbent will work with the project team to lead the activities on the development, application and validation of novel approaches and workflows in the area of integrated de novo genome assembly over multiple sequencing technologies.
 They will develop automated bioinformatics workflow as well as assembly submission.
 They will also work closely together with Earth BioGenome Project (EBP) consortium on the sequencing and assembly standards.
 The successful incumbent will work with project leaders to ensure all scientific milestones are achieved and contribute to progress reporting as required.
 There will be expectations to represent the project within the global EBP consortium and the development of outreach materials and website information.
 Opportunities will exist for further research on the genomic information developed and for scholarly publication.